 - ¼ cup chopped red bell pepper

-- โ tsp Old Bay seasoning optional
+- ⅛ tsp Old Bay seasoning optional

 - Salt and pepper to taste

-- 3 pcs large eggs
+- 3 large eggs

-- Canola or vegetable oil for cooking
+- canola or vegetable oil for cooking

 Instructions

-- Take each eggplant slice and drizzle with olive oil on both sides.
-Grill (we use a stovetop grill) until soft, mushy and translucent in several places (about 10-15 minutes on each side).
-Don’t worry about having pretty grill marks – you’ll see why later.
+- Grill (we use a stovetop grill) until soft, mushy and translucent in several places (about 10-15 minutes on each side).
+Don't worry about having pretty grill marks – you'll see why later.

 - Switch to low heat and let the pork mixture simmer for another 2 minutes.
-Remove from heat and equally divide into 3 portions.
-Set aside.

 - Let’s go back to the eggplants.
 Once they are properly grilled and allowed to cool so they’re not too hot to handle, peel the remaining skin off the edges (if they don’t easily come off, you need to grill them some more).

-- In a small bowl, beat 1 egg.
-Put a slice of peeled eggplant into the same bowl and mash with a fork until it’s completely flattened and squishy.
-Add a portion of ground pork and mix to incorporate with the egg and eggplant completely.
+- Put a slice of peeled eggplant into the same bowl and mash with a fork until it's completely flattened and squishy.

-- Carefully slide off the eggplant from the bowl into a skillet with about 2 tablespoons of canola oil on medium heat and cook until it’s golden brown (about 2 minutes) before flipping and cooking for another 2 minutes.
-Repeat for the rest of your eggplants.
+- Carefully slide off the eggplant from the bowl into a skillet with oil on medium heat and cook until it's golden brown (about 2 minutes) before flipping and cooking for another 2 minutes.canola or vegetable oil for cooking

 Video